syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 {% endhighlight %}

-### Apply padding to the range
+### Apply padding to range

-Padding can be applied to the minimum and maximum extremes of the range by using [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis~RangePadding.html) property.
-Date time axis supports the following types of padding:
+Padding can be applied to the minimum and maximum extremes of range by using the [`RangePadding`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.DateTimeAxis~RangePadding.html) property.
+Date-time axis supports the following types of padding:

 * None
 * Round